Radio-Dapp/.github/profile/README.md

 - Monitor and Earn: Fund managers earn fees from investments, while investors track fund performance.

-- Exit a Fund: Investors can sell their fund shares in exchange for their proportional holdings.
+- Exit a Fund: Investors can sell their fund shares in exchange for their proportional holdings

+# Developing on flare
+Building on Flare was a great experience, especially as our idea kept evolving.
+The flexibility of the ecosystem allowed us to adapt quickly, and SparkDEX on Flare played a crucial role in shaping our approach by providing leverage functionalities that enhanced our solution.
+We also explored Flare Data Connector (FDC), which made it incredibly easy to fetch EVM transaction data from any chain, streamlining cross-chain interactions.
+This saved us significant development time and allowed us to focus on refining our core logic rather than dealing with data retrieval complexities.
+Overall, Flare provided the right tools and infrastructure to support our project’s dynamic nature, making cross-chain and DeFi development much more efficient.